CoRAL-OSU/al-folio/_people/professor/he_bai.md

 M.S.  in Electrical Engineering, Rensselaer Polytechnic Institute, Troy, NY, 2007

-B.E. in Automation, University of Science and Technology of China, Hefei, China, 2005
+B.S. in Automation, University of Science and Technology of China, Hefei, China, 2005

 **Research Interests**

-Nonlinear and adaptive control theory and applications in multi-agent systems; Distributed estimation and filtering; Synchronization of nonlinear systems; Estimation, control, learning and decision making for autonomous systems; Unmanned Aircraft System (UAS) integration in the National Airspace (NAS)
+Nonlinear and adaptive control theory and applications in multi-agent systems; Distributed estimation and learning; Navigation, control, and decision making for autonomous systems; Bayesian inference and reinforcement learning.

 **Contact**